mekb-turtle/pokeget/USAGE.md

 This will run the uninstall script to remove pokeget.
 Use sudo if you did a system wide install.

-### random

-This will pick a random pokemon to display.
-This also will work with other flags like -shiny.

 ## Flags

 ### -small